Physics, PhD—Advanced Entry

 In the event that the dissertation advisor is changed, a new committee must be formed, with the approval of the graduate committee, and a new preliminary research seminar given.

 PhD Dissertation Defense

 The dissertation defense consists of a public presentation, followed by a question period conducted by the dissertation committee and limited to them and the department faculty.
-The date of the dissertation presentation must be publicized and a copy of the thesis deposited with the graduate secretary at least one week prior to the defense.
+The date of the dissertation presentation must be publicized and a copy of the thesis deposited with the graduate program coordinator at least one week prior to the defense.
 If during this posting period or in the two business days following the defense a written objection to the thesis is lodged with the department chair by a member of the faculty, the chair may appoint an ad hoc postdefense review committee to provide advice on the scientific issues raised by the objection.
 Students should note that they must be registered for Dissertation or Dissertation Continuation during the semester in which they defend their dissertation and that they should schedule their defenses well in advance of the end of the semester in order to accommodate the review/waiting period and the time required to deposit the thesis.

 The final dissertation defense is held in accordance with the College of Science regulations.

 Students must petition in writing through the graduate committee to the director of graduate student services for all transfer credit.
 A copy of an official transcript must be attached to the Request for Transfer Credit form.
 A maximum of 8 semester hours of credit obtained at another institution may be accepted toward the PhD degree provided that the credits transferred consist of a grade of B or better, are graduate-level courses, have been earned at an accredited U.S. institution, and have not been used toward any other degree.
 Grades are not transferred.